 Distance from New Orleans: 58 miles

-The Greater Baton Rouge State Fair is a festival spanning 12 days this fall, complete with amusement rides, live music, variety acts, a goat and lamb show, a Lego Extravaganza, fair food, and more.
+The Greater Baton Rouge State Fair is a festival spanning 11 days this fall, complete with amusement rides, live music, variety acts, petting zoo, fair food, and more.
 It’s fun for the whole family at the State Fair.

 French Food Festival